karol-op/Home-Assistant/README.md

 ### ESP32 Bluetooth Gateway

-Just an ESP32 connected to wi-fi network, flashed with ESPHome.
+Just an ESP32 connected to a wi-fi network, flashed with ESPHome.
 It's used for:
 * Tracking, with [ble_presence platform](https://esphome.io/components/binary_sensor/ble_presence.html).
 It scans for BLE Signals emitted by tracking devices ([iTag](https://www.aliexpress.com/w/wholesale-itag-bluetooth-tracker.html) or Smart Bands/Smart Watches).

 * Temperature sensor hub.
 Collects all the data from [Xiaomi Bluetooth Temperature and Humidity sensor](https://pl.aliexpress.com/item/1005001840988613.html?spm=a2g0o.search0302.0.0.5678540aqnfQ6p&algo_pvid=5aa90c73-b2b3-4021-ba9a-859a20b142be&algo_expid=5aa90c73-b2b3-4021-ba9a-859a20b142be-17&btsid=0b0a187b16118767255823516e8de7&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) using [Xiaomi Mijia BLE Sensors component](https://esphome.io/components/sensor/xiaomi_ble.html) from ESPHome.

 ### Xiaomi RF Bridge Modification

 [Xiaomi RF Bridge](https://pl.aliexpress.com/item/32963397492.html?spm=a2g0o.search0302.0.0.4a122edc9mQI1s&algo_pvid=ea108c23-dfb3-4c19-9ed1-f65401f41cac&algo_expid=ea108c23-dfb3-4c19-9ed1-f65401f41cac-1&btsid=2100bdde16119184458272994e65fe&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) flashed with Tasmota, using [this tutorial](https://tasmota.github.io/docs/devices/Sonoff-RF-Bridge-433/).
 Most of my motion sensors are 433Mhz, so this mod allows me to use them.
-You can not only receive 433mhz signals but you can send them, for example you can use this bridge instead of your 433mhz pilot for gate.
+You can not only receive 433mhz signals but you can send them, for example, you can use this bridge instead of your 433mhz pilot for a gate.